lapd-c/acamps.github.io/_posts/2014-02-25-configuring-jekyll-adding-pygments-and-adding-a-rakefile-to-spice-it-all.markdown

 ---
-title: "Configuring Jekyll, adding pygments, and adding a Rakefile to spice it all.
-On Mac OS X Mavericks."
+title: "Configuring Jekyll with pygments"
 layout: post
 tags : [how-to, jekyll]
-categories: bloging
+categories: blogging
 ---
 If you were updating from a previous Mac OS X version to Mavericks, most likely you have ruby on the system, but not a version you want to keep.
 So you'll first will need to: